 Neurological studies involving brain scanning have advanced some understandings of brain developments.
 Comparison of autistic/non-autistic children has indicated various lines of thought, but can still be ambiguous (eg brain enlargement in some areas/ brain underdevelopment in others?
 Larger than usual number of neurons?
 More nerve fibres running from inputs, eg to auditory cortex, and on to two areas of brain associated with processing feelings and monitoring/evaluating emotions?)

 Where autism is seen as requiring a small number of developmental impairments all to be in place together (as in the three defining impairments most commonly put forward), this raises the question of whether or not they all stem from the same root cause.
 In some cases where two of the impairments seem closely related, the third may hardly be affected – or not sufficiently enough to meet the overall conditions for autism to be diagnosed.
 It appears that the three commonly proposed impairments are relatively independent of each other, emerge at different times, with different trajectories and may have different likelihoods of improvement.
 This suggests three separate, or loosely linked, causes rather than one single underlying one.

 Of course, various suggested causes have been rigorously put forward in the past and widely believed initially only to be later dismissed.

 There is a social-determination aspect as well.
 The more society becomes fast-moving, complex, making rapid-response demands on people, and inundating people with noise and jagged flows of information from a variety of mechanical and electronic sources, and ramping up testing regimes of one kind or another at school – then the more any autistic traits will be highlighted.
-One ???solution???, if it were only possible, would be to slow society down and make it a quieter, more orderly, place for everyone.

-Within all of the above, it has to be remembered that autism remains a lived reality in the lives of many families and individuals, whose time and energies get taken up in managing their situation within a wider set of social attitudes and structures.

-New copy | Neurological studies involving brain scanning have advanced some understandings of brain developments.
-Comparison of autistic/non-autistic children has indicated various lines of thought, but can still be ambiguous (eg brain enlargement in some areas/ brain underdevelopment in others?
-Larger than usual number of neurons?
-More nerve fibres running from inputs, eg to auditory cortex, and on to two areas of brain associated with processing feelings and monitoring/evaluating emotions?)

-Where autism is seen as requiring a small number of developmental impairments all to be in place together (as in the three defining impairments most commonly put forward), this raises the question of whether or not they all stem from the same root cause.
-In some cases where two of the impairments seem closely related, the third may hardly be affected – or not sufficiently enough to meet the overall conditions for autism to be diagnosed.
-It appears that the three commonly proposed impairments are relatively independent of each other, emerge at different times, with different trajectories and may have different likelihoods of improvement.
-This suggests three separate, or loosely linked, causes rather than one single underlying one.

-Of course, various suggested causes have been rigorously put forward in the past and widely believed initially only to be later dismissed.

-There is a social-determination aspect as well.
-The more society becomes fast-moving, complex, making rapid-response demands on people, and inundating people with noise and jagged flows of information from a variety of mechanical and electronic sources, and ramping up testing regimes of one kind or another at school – then the more any autistic traits will be highlighted.
-One ???solution???, if it were only possible, would be to slow society down and make it a quieter, more orderly, place for everyone.
+One ‘solution’, if it were only possible, would be to slow society down and make it a quieter, more orderly, more manageable/flexible place for everyone.

 Within all of the above, it has to be remembered that autism remains a lived reality in the lives of many families and individuals, whose time and energies get taken up in managing their situation within a wider set of social attitudes and structures.